samir-ouaammou/NetPractice/README.md

 NetPractice is not just a theoretical project, but an interactive experience that teaches you to think like a network engineer.
 You'll leave with a solid understanding of how devices communicate, the steps to set up a network properly, and the ability to solve network issues on your own.

+Thank you for checking out my NetPractice project!
+Stay tuned for more exciting challenges. 🔥